 If you think your business would benefit from having a POS system with those features, there’s nothing to stop you from getting a system with them.

-Choosing A Point-of-Sale System For Your Business
+Choosing a Point-of-Sale System For Your Business

 Choosing a point-of-sale system really shouldn’t be nearly as dramatic as we may be making it sound.

-That being said, POS systems have really evolved dramatically since the days where the cash register was the only system we really could use, so it’s important to be aware of what your top options are and more importantly the top factors that you would be most wise to take into consideration.
+That being said, POS systems have really evolved dramatically since the days when the cash register was the only system we really could use, so it’s important to be aware of what your top options are and more importantly the top factors that you would be most wise to take into consideration.